sagemath/trac_to_gh/Issue 92.md

 # Issue 92: Complex embeddings for non-cyclotomic number fields?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/92

 Original creator: was